- Travel Topics

 Hamburg was our first taste of Germany.
 We happened to rent an apartment in the heart of the red light district so it made for a colorful experience.
 At one point we saw a prostitute aggressively try to solicit a customer, going as far as grabbing and following him when he wasn’t interested (luckily we weren’t approached).
 Overall the city is nice and we felt 2 days was a good amount of time to spend there.

 We had heard amazing things about Berlin before we even got there so we were exciting to check out the city.
 It does not disappoint.
-While it lacks that Paris charm, it makes up for that with its vibrant eclectic alternative feel.
+While it lacks that Paris charm, it makes up for that with its vibrant eclectic alternative feel and street art.
 Berlin is full of history with no lack of interesting attractions and with 6 days there we didn’t even get close to covering everything.
 A week is a good period of time to just get acquainted with the city, though I feel like a month would be better to really get the feel of it.
 No shortage of great eateries either!
 For adventure seekers before to check out the Base Flying in central Berlin — it was an amazing experience.
 For a quick guide on Berlin check out Globetrotter Girls’ post.

 Dresden was surprisingly much more charming that we imagined.
 We were here on a day trip and spent the day exploring the city.